Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 poetry run python main.py
 poetry run python
 ```

+When you run in VSCode, select `./.venv/bin/python`(`./.venv/Scripts/python.exe` in Windows) as Python interpreter of the project.

 In other words, you cannot use packages you installed in the virtual environment if you just run `python main.py`.